-The Poll Response element includes no information.
-Thus, its length is zero.
+Figure 63 Poll Response element

+Duration: The filed provides the duration in microseconds that the polled device needs for the transmission of Polled Response and any other piggybacked frames in the current handshake.

 7.6.25 Random Access Response element

 The Random Access Response element is sent by the devices to establish the connection with the coordinator in the RAPP.